Dusty-Hordofel/biloko-mern-ecommerce/client/README.md

         4.
     - React Router Link in Header.js
         1. import { Link } from "react-router-dom";
         2. wrapp each icon component in a react-router-dom Link

     II.
 Firebase Authentication and Redux
+    - Firebase Setup
+        - go to firebase(firebase.google.com) and signIn
+        - go to the console, create project (biloko-mern-ecommerce),name it as you want
+        - deseable google analytics
+        - click on the web (</>) & register app (biloko ecommerce)
+        - create firebase.js in the root folder, install firebase (npm install firebase) & copy the code we see on firebase.
+        -

     III.
 Node MongoDB API (Backend)